moreen19/activity04-data-pipelines/activity04-data-pipelines.md

 Discuss your output as it relates to the research question.

 **Response**:

+There are seven stem majors that have salaries that are below the median salary for all majors.

 ![](README-img/noun_pause.png) **(Final) Planned Pause Point**: If you have any questions, contact your instructor.
 Otherwise feel free to